 Q: Am I charged if I create a patient within orthodocsPro, but that patient is a no-show for his initial exam?

-A: No. The number of Patients created is irrelevant; you are only charged based on the number of Treatment Plans created each month.
+A: No. The number of Patients created is irrelevant; you are charged based on the number of Fee Presentations created each month.

 Q: The administrative user of orthodocsPro at my orthodontic office is changing - what should I do?